MounaKaroui/HeteroSIM/README.md

 # HeteroSIM

-A framework to simulate heterogenuous networks
+An OMNeT++ project to simulate heterogenuous networks

 ## Installation commands: